MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M02_ak.md

 Once the sensitivity labels are created and published, users can now assign them to teams.
 Furthermore, users can modify assigned labels if needed.
 In this task, you will assign the **Internal** label to the **Teams Rollout** team.

-**Note:** It can take several minutes till the newly created sensitivity labels are available to users.
+**Note:** It can take up to 24 hours till new sensitivity labels take effect.
+If the labels haven't appeared yet, continue with the lab, and perform the task at a later point in time.

 1. Connect to the **Client 2 VM** with the credentials that have been provided to you.